Skip to content

 def is_ready() -> bool

-Check if a correct motor is connected to the port and is ready to be controlled.
+Check if the motor is connected, of the correct type, and ready to be controlled.

 Returns: